 The Library is located on the 3rd floor as you exit the elevator from the Museum Entrance.
 The library holdings reflect the areas of the museum's research including: anthropology, archaeology, astronomy, botany, geology, invertebrate zoology, museology, mycology, paleontology, and vertebrate zoology.
 The Library provides public computing terminals and wireless networking.
 It is open during select hours to the public or by appointment.
-Reference services are available during these hours, and reference quesions are also welcomed by email at email@example.com.
+Reference services are available during these hours, and reference questions are also welcomed by email at firstname.lastname@example.org.

 The library holdings reflect the areas of the museum's research including: anthropology, archaeology, astronomy, botany, geology, invertebrate zoology, museology, mycology, paleontology, and vertebrate zoology.